cairis-platform/cairis/docs/doc.rst

--  Existing characteristics can be modified by double clicking on the characteristics in the Persona Characteristic dialog box, making the necessary changes, and clicking on the Edit button.
+-  Existing characteristics can be modified by double clicking on the characteristics in the Persona Characteristic dialog box, making the necessary changes, and clicking on the Update button.

 Tasks
 =====